Zottelchens-WoW-Addons/AdiBags-Shadowlands/addon_supported_items.md

 ## Outdoor Items

+Items that can be found and used in Outdoor Shadowlands (usually have a duration/charge limit)

  * 178658 - Restore Construct
  * 179392 - Orb of Burgeoning Ambition
  * 179535 - Crumbling Pride Extractors